What Are Google Local Services Ads?

 Although the guarantee will help you get noticed by potential customers, it doesn’t necessarily mean you’ll show up at the top of search results.
 Local Services ads rank service providers by reviews and responsiveness, in order to give searchers the best possible experience.

-So if you want to see your Local Services ads displayed at the top of search results, make sure you’re regularly receiving positive reviews and responding to customers as soon as possible.
+So if you want to see your LSAs displayed at the top of search results, make sure you’re regularly receiving positive reviews and responding to customers as soon as possible.

 How to Sign Up for Google Local Services and Create Your First Ad